korki43/filestation/README.md

 Docker images are published in the docker container registry ([korki43/filestation](https://hub.docker.com/r/korki43/filestation)).

-The image is shipped with the web ui in [./web/index.html](./web/index.html).
-The frontend file is stored outside of the root folder to allow mounting a volume for persistent storage.
+The image is shipped with the index file built from [./web/index.html](./web/index.html).
+The index file is stored outside of the root folder to allow mounting a volume for persistent storage.

 The docker image uses these arguments: